UrbanCode/jenkins-publisher-ucd-plugin/README.md

 ## Release Notes

+### Version 1.8
+- RFE 104275 - Support for Description and Application Request Properties on deployments.

 ### Version 1.7
 - Use Global and Alternative credentials appropriately.
 - Continue build process if Component Version link assignment fails.